WhichVoIP Shape

 4. Use Technology to Streamline Workflows

 Technology can significantly reduce agent stress by improving efficiency and simplifying workflows.
-Modern telecoms solutions offer tools that allow agents to focus on meaningful customer interactions rather than repetitive tasks.
+Modern contact centre solutions offer tools that allow agents to focus on meaningful customer interactions rather than repetitive tasks.

 When agents have the technology they need to work effectively, they are less likely to feel overwhelmed and more likely to stay engaged.